Binge drinking: Reduction

 Research shows ways to reduce binge drinking or engage in dangerous drinking.
 Some computer-based intervention appear to reduce binge drinking, an example of which is "rethinking drinking".
 A systematic review of published research also indicated that face-to-face interventions are most effective in reducing binge drinking among college students, although internet-based interventions may also be beneficial.

 Understanding consumer personality and how people view others is important.
 People were shown ads talking of the harmful effects of binge drinking.
-People who valued close friends as a sense of who they are, were less likely to want to binge drink after seeing an ad featuring them and a close friend.
-People who were loners or who did not see close friends important to their sense of who they were reacted better to ads featuring an individual.
+People who valued close friends as a sense of who they are were less likely to want to binge drink after seeing an ad featuring them and a close friend.
+People who were loners or who did not see close friends as important to their sense of who they were reacted better to ads featuring an individual.
 A similar pattern was shown for ads showing a person driving at dangerous speeds.
 This suggests ads showing potential harm to citizens from binge drinking or dangerous driving are less effective than ads highlighting a person's close friends.

-In 2009 the Australian Government Department of Health and Ageing spent $53.5 million Australian Dollars on National Binge Drinking Strategy to target young Australians.
-This campaign titled "Don't Turn a Night Out Into a Nightmare" was delivered to the public over many mass media platforms to show the harms and consequences of risky single occasion drinking (RSOD) as binge drinking is defined in Australia.
+In 2009, the Australian Government Department of Health and Ageing spent $53.5 million Australian Dollars on the National Binge Drinking Strategy to target young Australians.
+This campaign, titled "Don't Turn a Night Out Into a Nightmare," was delivered to the public over many mass media platforms to show the harms and consequences of risky single occasion drinking (RSOD), as binge drinking is defined in Australia.
 Evidence as to the effectiveness of these types of campaigns is mixed.
-Research needs to be completed to ensure that the effectiveness of the messages are resulting in a positive shift in the behaviours of the target audience.
+Research needs to be completed to ensure that the effectiveness of the messages results in a positive shift in the behaviours of the target audience.